 - Configure multiple payment gateway instances in Zuora in correspondence with different Worldpay accounts.

 - Assign payment gateway instances to customer accounts in different currencies.
-Ensure that the currency of a customer account is the same as the currency of the Worldpay account that the utilized Worldpay instance maps to.
+Ensure that the currency of a customer account is the same as the currency of the Worldpay account to which the Worldpay gateway instance is mapped.

-The subsequent payment transactions that happen in a customer account will be sent to and processed at the gateway in the same currency.
-Worldpay Gateway Reconciliation will process chargeback events.
+The subsequent payment transactions that happen in one customer account will be sent and processed in the same currency.

 Worldpay Gateway Reconciliation Limitations